When Church Programs Quench The Holy Spirit

 A positive example that contrasts with that was my experience at The Son Spot in Ocean City, Maryland.
 Children played happily in the back as we all communed together.
 They were part of the community and were a joy, not a “bother” to anyone.
 They tended to keep following the Lord with their whole hearts as they grew up, in stark contrast to many teens in other groups who were disconnected from their parent’s faith.
 The church shared many meals, and people were encouraged to share words from the Lord and read the Bible publicly.

-Some Christians manage to find relationship in spite of the programs…but the religious programs consider those other events to be optional, but they consider the “main thing,” which is a church service that doesn’t facilitate relationships, as “essential!”
+Some Christians manage to find relationship in spite of the programs.
+But the religious consider events that aren’t “church services” to be optional, even if we are actually obeying God’s instructions for Christian fellowship in that context.
+They consider a church service program that doesn’t facilitate relationships and in which people sit as spectators, as “the main thing” and essential!
 In the Biblical view, relationships ARE essential.

 Does Your Church Service Have Time For Jesus?